arthurwelle/codehover/README.md

 ``ch_int()`` initiates the HTML table, one can choose if the hover effect will be incremental or for a single row of the table.
 You can pass a custom CSS class for the whole table here as well.

 After that you can use multiple ``ch_row`` calls to make as many rows as you like in the HTML table.
 For every line you should pass a *text* (the pseudo code you want to show) and an image.
-By default CodeHover uses knitr to encode the image file as a base64 string, with that your final HTML is self-contain in just one file (the images would be inside it).
+By default CodeHover uses <a href="https://yihui.org/knitr/">knitr</a> to encode the image file as a base64 string, with that your final HTML is self-contain in just one file (the images would be inside it).
 With multiple images this can increase file size considerable, so it´s optional to pass an url (with url = TRUE) if you dont want the behavior of embeding images.
 This way you can host your images anywhere.

 Note that the code use some &lt;tabs> and &amp;nbsp; for indentation of the final text.
 See more of that bellow.